wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     * Use Class B VPC CIDR 172.16.0.0/16 for <strong>DR (Disaster Recovery)</strong> regions
     <br /><br />

-    REMEMBER: 16 is the largest CIDR range allowed by AWS.

     PROTIP: Carefully predict how many nodes each subnet might need.
     Once assigned, AWS VPC subnet blocks can’t be modified.
     If you find an established VPC is too small, you’ll need to terminate all of the instances of the VPC, delete it, and then create a new, larger VPC,